shefing/test-assignments/NestJsReactFullStack.md

 The application to be responsive and look good on both desktop and mobile.

 Add a search box which will filter the table by name or email.

-**Docker & AWS**

-Containerize your application using Docker.

-Deploy your application on AWS.

-**PostgreSQL**
-Instead of using https://jsonplaceholder.typicode.com/users and https://jsonplaceholder.typicode.com/posts, use PostgreSQL to store and retrieve users and posts data.

 **Recommendations**